-Around 2:00 p.m., the plane had been refueled and ready for takeoff.
+Around 2 p.m., the plane had been refueled and was ready for takeoff.
 However, as the plane made its way down the runway, the pilot noticed a strange sound coming from the engine.
-He stopped the plane to see what the issue was and quickly discovered that the engine was over-accelerating.
+He stopped the plane to see what the issue was and discovered that the engine was over-accelerating.
 After attempting to address the issue, other German flight experts assured the pilot that this was a very common problem in such weather conditions.

-Upon impact, the port wing of the plane struck a nearby house, part of the tail and wing were ripped off, the cockpit slammed into a tree, and what remained of the plane crashed into a truck loaded with fuel, where the plane burst into flames.
+The port wing of the plane struck a nearby house, part of the tail and wing were ripped off, the cockpit slammed into a tree, and what remained of the plane crashed into a truck loaded with fuel, where the plane burst into flames.
 It was 3:03 p.m.

 The tragic decimation of the Manchester United team shook Europe.
 Football fans from all over hung on every word emitted from their local radio stations reporting on the devastating crash.
-The event forever changed the world of football, and it is still firmly fixed in the minds of Manchester United fans all around the world.
+The event rocked the world of football, and it is still firmly fixed in the minds of Manchester United fans all around the world.

 While many thought the future of the team was over, the remaining players did not.
 They refused to give up.
 Assistant manager and full-time scout for Manchester United Jimmy Murphy banded together the remaining teammates and a handful of new young players in hopes of resurrecting the team.
 The team created new jerseys with a picture of a phoenix patched on the front, symbolizing the team’s determination to rise from the ashes and look forward to a new beginning.
 Though Manchester United did not win the European Cup that year, they did not give up.
 The team had demonstrated extreme perseverance.

-Often we can become so overwhelmed by all the negative things happening in our lives that all we want to do is quit.
+Often we can become so overwhelmed by all the negative things happening in our lives that we want to quit.
 Manchester United certainly had every reason to do so.
 They could have taken the easy way out and shut down the team altogether.
 But they did not!
 Instead, they persevered and overcame adversity.
 This can be a valuable lesson for us.
 When we navigate through our tests and trials, we move forward to new opportunities and possibilities.